AddressFinder/addressfinder-bigcommerce/README.md

 #### Installation instructions

 1. Log into the control panel for your site, and navigate to Store Setup > Design.
+(Storefront Design > My Themes)
 2. Your current theme will be displayed in the Themes tab; click Edit HTML/CSS to access your template files.
-3. Install the plugin:
+(Edit the theme files) Install the plugin:
-4. Find the **checkout_express.html** file
+3. Find the **checkout_express.html** file  checkout.html > pages
-5. Scroll to the bottom of the page
+4. Scroll to the bottom of the page
-6. Copy the following javascript snippet and paste it in just before the closing `</body>` tag
+5. Copy the following javascript snippet and paste it in just before the closing `</body>` tag

         ```
         <script>
         (function(d,w){
           w.AddressFinderConfig = {
             key_nz: "MY_NZ_AF_KEY",
-            key_au: "MY_AU_AF_KEY",
+            key_au: "MY_AU_AF_KEY"
-            options: {
-              byline: true
           }
-          };
           w.addEventListener('DOMContentLoaded', function(){
             var s = d.createElement("script");
             s.src = "https://api.addressfinder.io/assets/bigcommerce/v1/boot.js";